efliks/nostalgic-glide-demo/README.md

     Glide/Lib/DOS/Stack/glide2x.lib -> glide/lib

-Copy the TexUS utility program that is needed for converting textures into 3Dfx's 3DF format:

-    Glide/Bin/DOS/texus.exe -> assets/textures

-Finally, download and unpack the texture pack in the assets/textures directory.
+Finally, download and unpack the texture pack in the assets/textures directory, and run process.sh to generate textures.

 The choice of the glide2x.ovl driver depends on the type of the Voodoo board that you have.
 A driver for Voodoo will not work with a Voodoo 2 board, and